janwillemstegink/rdap.hostingtool.nl/README.md

 - Better public understanding clears up workload for registrars;
 - The name and contact details of the holder matter for customer protection, manageable administrative workload and for an 'In Control Statement' (ICS).

 The global discussion can, I think, proceed by country along with modeling of non-centralized server communications in XML.
-For the increasing number of top-level domains, a database per continent can indicate the Whois server name of a registry, plus the zone related conditions.
+For the increasing number of top-level domains, a database per continent can indicate the Whois server name of a registry, plus the other zone field properties.
 A server of the RIPE organization could fit.

 Whois by the registry: https://whois.hostingtool.nl/whois_form_modeling/